Fill the frame photography composition for impact – how, when, why

 3. Framing to create a greater connection between subject and viewer

-Filling the frame in portraiture makes the image more intimate, as the viewer is much closer to the subject.
+Filling the frame in portrait photography makes the image more intimate, as the viewer is much closer to the subject.

-So there’s greater engagement and connection with the image.
+So the composition creates a greater engagement and connection with the image.

 Get closer to the subject to fill the frame

-1. Get closer to your subject, or wait until your subject is closer to you
+1. Get closer to your subject to fill the frame

-I was positioned on a part of the curb that curved round with the road, so it was perfect for getting close to the action.
+I knelt down and started capturing the dog running towards the owner standing beside me.
 The image above was taken too soon, before the subject was close enough to fill the frame.
 The below image is a much better composition.

 What to include when you fill the frame and why